edgarpf/aws-csaa-tips/README.md

 - There is no additional charge for AWS CloudFormation.
 You only pay for the AWS resources that are created.

+- Outputs is an optional section of the cloudfront template that describes the values that are returned whenever you view your stack's properties.

 ## EMR

 - Amazon EMR is a web service that enables businesses, researchers, data analysts, and developers to easily and cost-effectively process vast amounts of data.